Beware the Bravado of the 'Bring it On' Brigade: 18 Reasons to be CarefulTweet

 17. EU Citizens Allowed to Vote

 At the 2014 referendum, the franchise was the Scottish Parliament Franchise, which allows EU citizens to vote.
-The British Parliament Franchise – used at Westminster elections – forbids (quite rightly) EU citizens to vote.
+The British Parliament Franchise – used at Westminster elections – forbids (quite rightly) EU citizens to vote; as well as 16 and 17 year olds.

 What that meant was that, in 2014, 10s of thousands of people who were not even British Citizens were allowed to determine the future of Britain.
 That is like us going to France and being allowed to vote on whether France should be torn apart!